ntrezowan/the-plain/_posts/2018-12-07-installing-shibboleth-service-provider.md

 Shibboleth and Apache/Nginx works together where Shibboleth uses a module to talk with Apache.
 When a web request comes for a protected resource, Apache (httpd) directs them to `mod_shib` module and then Shibboleth (shibd) checks `shibboleth2.xml` to see what to do and uses `attribute-map.xml` to know what attributes to get from the IdP.

 The directories you want to protect need to be configured in Apache virtual host with `Location` tag.
 Shibboleth also has another virtual directory `/Shibboleth.sso/*` from where you can check Service Provider status, session data, metadata etc. Shibboleth uses `/Shibbleth.sso/` for all the communication between SP and IdP and passes attributes in either HTTP request header or in environment variable to the protected resource/application.
+While Apache handles all the browser based request on port 80/443, shibd uses port 8443 for all back channel communication with the IdP.

 ---
 ### Environment